sakuli/sakuli.github.io/content/docs/01_getting_started.md

 The way we set up and configured our project in this guide, Sakuli is only available to this particular project. `npx` is a really handy tool which allows us to execute our Sakuli CLI directly from the command line, even though it is not in our PATH.

 In order to run our first test, we just have to execute `npx sakuli run my-sut` inside our project folder (e.g. `/tmp/sakuli_starter` on *nix).
-By default, Sakuli will pick up the browser configured in the `testsuite.properties` file, but with npx its possible to change the browser on the fly:
+By default, Sakuli will pick up the browser configured in the `testsuite.properties` file, but with npx it is possible to change the browser on the fly:
 <img src="/images/gettingstarted/simple_sakuli_test.png" alt="Successful Sakuli test execution" style="max-width: 400px; float:right" />

 {{< highlight bash >}}`npx sakuli run my-sut --browser=chrome`{{< /highlight >}}
-will execute our test in Chrome.
+This command will execute our test in Chrome.

-Regardless of browser choice, as long as our site didn't slow down, you should see a successful test result, similar to the image on the right.
+Regardless of the browser choice, as long as our site did not slow down, you should see a successful test result, similar to the image on the right.
-The nice thing about running your tests with `npx` is the flexibility to easily customize your test runs without having to edit files.
+The advantage of running your tests with `npx` is the flexibility to easily customize your testruns without having to edit files.

 ### npm test

-As mentioned earlier, we installed Sakuli local to our test project.
+As mentioned earlier, we installed Sakuli locally to our test project.
 An alternative way to execute a Sakuli test are [npm scripts](https://docs.npmjs.com/misc/scripts).

 In our project folder we can find a file named [package.json](https://docs.npmjs.com/files/package.json), the central configuration file for npm projects.
-This file contains a section called `scripts`, a collection of package local scripts which can be executed via npm.
+This file contains a section called `scripts`, a collection of scripts that belong to this package and can be executed via npm.

 A default project contains a dummy script to execute tests, similar to the following snippet:
 {{< highlight bash >}}